mark-schaal/drude-d8-testing/README.md

 ## Automation with 'dsh init'

-Site provisioning can be automated using `dsh init`, which calls the shell script in [.drude/scripts/drude-init.sh](.drude/scripts/drude-init.sh).
+Site provisioning can be automated using `dsh init`, which calls script [.drude/commands/init](.drude/commands/init).
 This script is meant to be modified per project.
-The one in this repo will give you a good starting point.
+The one in this repo will give you a good example of advanced init script.

 Some common tasks that can be handled by the init script:

-- initialize local settings files (Docker Compose, Drupal, Behat, etc.)
+- initialize local settings files for Docker Compose, Drupal, Behat, etc.
-- import DB / perform a site install
+- import DB or perform a site install
 - compile Sass
-- run DB updates, revert features, clear cached, etc.
+- run DB updates, revert features, clear caches, etc.
-- apply local settings (e.g. enable/disable modules, updates variable values)
+- enable/disable modules, update variables values
-- run Behat tests available in the repo
+- run Behat tests